ZonglinL/ZonglinL.github.io/index.md

 My motivation and inspiration come from **what humans can/will do**.
 My current research interests are:
 * Computer vision
-* Multi-modal and cross-modal learning
+* Multi-modal, cross-modal, and multi-task learning
 * Collaborative systems in computer vision
 * Deep Learning

-Currently, I am exploring where and how to take advantage of multi-agent and multi-modality systems and possible methods to integrate these two systems.
-I am interested in how languages, images (videos), point clouds can form complementary and how to apply the knowledge from Large Language Models and Vision-Language Models in vision tasks to achieve better and more robust performance.
+I am interested in how languages (tests, audios) and vision (images, videos, pointclouds) can form complementary to mutually benefit each other.

 #### Contact
-If you want to talk about research or anything about me, please email to zonglinlyu123123@gmail.com
+If you have any questions, please email to zonglinlyu123123@gmail.com

 <br>